 A long time ago, mountain ascetics who came from the Kumano area to Okumikawa clearly showed villagers that “human beings can be reborn and regenerate themselves with a new personality through ascetic practices” by songs and dances which were popular in the capital at that time.
 It is said that this is the beginning of the Flower Festival.
 Since then, the Flower Festival has been celebrated continuously, changing its form, as a festival of “rebirth and purification” because people purify their pollution and receive new life energy by dancing all night and interacting with gods.

-Many demons appear in the Flower Festival.
-There is a scene in which the old man who is the representative of human beings has a dialogue with the Sakaki (a divine species of tree) Demon, who is the demon leader.
+Many deities appear in the Flower Festival.
+There is a scene in which the old man who is the representative of human beings has a dialogue with the Sakaki (a divine species of tree) Deity, who is the deity leader.
 In it, there is a phrase, “Yaiyai.
 Ise-Tensyo-Kotaijin (Ise shrine), Kumano-Gongen (Kumano shrine), and Fuji-Sengen (Fuji shrine),” which suggests that this festival will be moved to the site of Mt.
 Fuji some day.
 The Tamaki shrine (the inner sanctuary of Kumano-Gongen, which worships the God of the Earth called Kuninotokotachino-Omikami), the Ise shrine (which worships the God of the Sun called Amaterasu-Omikami), and the Tsuki shrine of Toei Town (which worships the Goddess of the Moon and Water called Seoritsuhimeno-Mikoto, the wife of Amaterasu-Omikami), are all located on the ley line which extends from the direction of the southwest to the northeast.
 Moreover, in succession, these sites indicate the earth, the sun and the moon, and Mt.
 Fuji is located on the same extension.
 Mt.
 Fuji is called “the mountain of divine wisdom,” and it is a place where divine wisdom comes down to the earth.
 In 2013, the festival which had been performed as an important tradition in a mountain village of the Okumikawa area came to the site of Mt.
 Fuji as predicted, after a period of 700 years.
 In this way, the “Fuji Sengen Konohana Festival” was born, and everyone can dance happily and joyfully together, celebrating the opening of a new era.

 Expressing Flowers through Dance